sofia-llacer-caro/graph-analyzer/README.md

 The output of the program corresponds to 1 if the graph is connected and 0 if it is not connected.

-The code of Ex0.c included most of the information in the main function.
-Even though this is appropriate for the extension of that part, as I started coding from part 1 on I realized that the code soon started to get very long.
-In order to increase its readability, I decided to move the part which reads the .txt file into a function before the main part of the program.
-This way, all the functions could be defined in the preable and then called in the main part of the code, making it easier to read and explain.